 This is a “How to get your business off to a good start in the New Year” column, without any resolutions.
 You’re welcome.

-1. You must produce and manage with regular and accurate financial statements: profit and loss (a/k/a P&L, a/k/ an operating statement) and balance sheet.
+1. You must produce and manage with regular and accurate financial statements: profit and loss (a/k/a P&L, a/k/a operating statement) and balance sheet.
 In business, you can’t get where you want to go if you don’t know where you’ve been.

 4. Declare war on excess inventory.
 Unless it’s turning or paid for, no piece of inventory should spend the night under your roof.
 Successful inventory management means just-in-time, not just-in-case.

 5. Convert non-performing assets to cash.
-Most things are worth less today than they were last year, and they’ll probably be worth less tomorrow.
-If it isn’t being used, take the hit and cut it loose.
+Most things are worth less today than last year, and they’ll probably be worth even less tomorrow.
+If something isn’t being used, take the hit and cut it loose.

 8. Outsourcing is an increasingly powerful best practice.
 Call a meeting with your team and ask “Blasingame’s Outsourcing Power Question” about every task in your operation: “Must this be done in-house?”
 Everything that doesn’t directly “touch” a customer is a non-core competency and a candidate for outsourcing.